Overview

 What does a small cell do?

 A small cell is a low-powered radio access station, sometimes called a node, that transmits data in a smaller geographical range than a regular cell tower.
 That might sound backwards — bigger is better, right? — but the idea is to place groups of small cells across a community, increasing the overall capacity and quality of wireless service.
-It’s the strength in numbers theory.
-Small cells also transmit signals in high demand areas where the population density is high, near gathering places for large crowds, like a stadium or arena, and in Salt Lake City’s downtown, where tall buildings can impede service.
-Part of the small cell’s job is also to support the next generation of cellular technology, commonly known as 5G.
+It’s the “strength in numbers” theory.
+Small cells also transmit signals in high demand areas where the population density is high: anywhere near large crowds tend to gather, like a stadium or arena; and in Salt Lake City’s downtown, where tall buildings impede service signals from larger stations.

 Why does Salt Lake City need small cells?

-Small cell facilities will help manage the demand for wireless services as the city grows and technology evolves.
-By design they improve access to wireless services in places where coverage is low or spotty and can also improve the quality of service inside buildings or homes, where most mobile traffic occurs.
-Small cell nodes are also more environmentally friendly because they are compact and need less energy to operate.
+Small cell stations will help manage the demand for wireless services as the City grows.
+By design, they improve access to wireless services in places where coverage is low (or “spotty”), especially at the outer edge of a cellular network’s range.
+Small cells can also improve the quality of service inside large buildings and homes; this is where most mobile traffic occurs.
+Small cell nodes are also more environmentally friendly because they are compact and require less energy to operate.

 What does a small cell look like?

-Small cell nodes are, in fact, pretty small — about the size of a pizza box or a backpack.
-The nodes are affixed with an antenna that connects to a power source and then to a fiber optic network.
-Most frequently small cells are placed on top of poles — like streetlights or traffic signals — but they can also be lower to the ground attached to utility-type boxes or other structures.
-If there’s not easy spot to place a small cell, freestanding poles, commonly called monopoles can be installed.
-Currently in Salt Lake City, most small cell systems will be installed on monopoles.
+Small cell nodes are, in fact, relatively small, averaging about the size of a pizza box or a backpack.
+The nodes are affixed with an antenna that connects to a power source and a fiber optic network.
+Most frequently, small cells are installed on top of poles, like streetlights or traffic signals.
+Less often, they are found lower near ground-level, attached to utility-type boxes or other similar structures.
+If there’s not easy spot to place a small cell, freestanding poles will be installed.
+In Salt Lake City, most small cells will be installed on freestanding poles.

 How did small cells get to Salt Lake City?

-Overall, small cell facilities are regulated by the federal government.
-In 2018, the Utah Legislature paved the way for small cell technology by passing the Small Cell Wireless Facilities Deployment Act. (https://bit.ly/3gxBnXl).
-The law allows for small cell infrastructure to go up in cities across the state and set the basic rules for where they can go.
-That takes most of the decision-making power away from communities, including Salt Lake City, but small cell installations still have to be permitted and meet local design standards.
+In 2018, the Utah State Legislature paved the way for small cell technology by passing the Small Cell Wireless Facilities Deployment Act. (https://bit.ly/3gxBnXl).
+The law allows for small cell infrastructure to be implemented in cities across the state and set guidelines for their allowable locations.
+Because the standards were set at the State level, most of the decision-making power is out of communities’ hands, including Salt Lake City; however, small cell installations still have to be approved and meet local design standards

 What design standards has Salt Lake City set?

-Salt Lake City has created a set of design standards to ensure that small cell technology fits into — or at least don’t completely disrupt — the aesthetics and character of our neighborhoods.
-City engineers are working closely with each cell carrier or infrastructure company on their installation plan details before issuing a permit.
-Here again, however, the state law hampers some of the city’s ability to hold cell carriers to city design standards.
-You can read about Small Cell Infrastructure Design Standards:
+Salt Lake City has created a set of design standards to ensure that small cell technology fits into the aesthetics and character of our neighborhoods.
+City engineers are working closely with each cell carrier and infrastructure company on their installation plan details before issuing a permit.
+Here again, however, the State law hampers some of the City’s ability to hold cell carriers to City design standards.
+You can read about Small Cell Infrastructure Design Standards here:

 Where will small cell nodes be located in Salt Lake City?

-Small cells will eventually be installed across the City, either on private property of in public rights of way, which are areas like streets, highways, pathways or other places that can be crossed or used by the public.
-If a cellular carrier determines the best place to mount a small cell node is on private property, they have to follow City zoning regulations and enter into an agreement with the property owner.
+Small cells will eventually be installed across our entire city; by law, they have to be placed in public right of ways.
+Those are areas like streets, highways, pathways, and other places that can be crossed or used by the public.
+If a cellular carrier determines the best place to mount a small cell node is on private property, they have to follow City zoning regulations.
 Small cells can also be installed in Salt Lake City’s historic districts and next to historic landmarks.
 There are additional design standards to be met in those areas.

 How will I know small cells are coming to my neighborhood?